 Hong Kong reports 1 new imported COVID-19 case

-The newly reported case involving a 56-year-old man was found to carry a mutant strain.
-A total of 48 cases have been reported in the past 14 days and all of them were imported, according to the CHP.
+The newly reported case involved a mutant strain.
+A total of 40 cases have been reported in the past 14 days and all of them were imported, according to the CHP.

 Hong Kong's vaccination drive is making steady progress.
-Since the launch of the government inoculation program in late February, more than 4.64 million people, or 68.9 percent of the eligible population, have taken at least one shot of the COVID-19 vaccine, while around 4.44 million are fully vaccinated.
+Since the launch of the government inoculation program in late February, more than 4.65 million people, or 69.2 percent of the eligible population, have taken at least one shot of the COVID-19 vaccines, while around 4.46 million people, or 66.3 percent, are fully vaccinated.

-A booster shot of the COVID-19 vaccine will be available to eligible groups in Hong Kong.
-People with weak immunity and high risks of infection with the coronavirus can receive their third dose from Nov.
-11.
+Beginning from Thursday, a booster shot of the COVID-19 vaccine has been made available to eligible groups in Hong Kong.
+People with weak immunity and high risks of infection with the virus can receive their third dose.

+A total of 16,825 people have taken the boost shot in Hong Kong as of 7:00 p.m.
+Thursday.

+The Hong Kong Special Administrative Region (HKSAR) government expects the third-dose vaccination for the groups to cover about 1.86 million people.

 Photos